-A student's request to amend a record must be directed to the designated record custodian.
+A student's request to amend a record must be directed to the designated record custodian (see the record custodian listing above).
 The student must identify the part of the record to be changed and specify why the information is inaccurate, misleading or in violation of the student's privacy or other rights.
 If the record custodian agrees with the request, the record will be changed.